lgboim/AI-iterative-search/README.md

 7. The application will display the progress, AI-generated search queries, relevant search results, and the final comprehensive summary.

-8. The search and summary history will be saved in a `memory.json` file for future reference.

 ## License

 This project is licensed under the [MIT License](LICENSE).